Culture of Life

 This article offers a useful introduction to the difference between palliative care and assisted suicide, including how the legalization of assisted suicide undermines quality care.

-This article from the Pontifical Academy for Life provides a good introduction to the nature and benefits of palliative care.
+This white book from the Pontifical Academy for Life provides a good introduction to the nature and benefits of palliative care.

 Caring for Loved Ones at Life’s End